mikroman/planets-defender/README.md

 # planets-defender
-A Cascade 50 game.

-A compilation of games originally written in 1983.
+A Cascade 50 game: from a compilation of games originally written in 1983.

 This BASIC program here is presented in orginal form with a couple of notable REM's added to point to some errors.
 There are more. step00 is the base version.